leandrocotsa/gama-microservices/README.md

 ## Stacks

-The Docker Swarm cluster is composed of 4 stacks:
+A Docker Swarm cluster is used and it is composed of 4 stacks:
 - Main application stack, composed of:
   - Inventory Serivce
   - Order Service